SondaMalang/SondaMalang/README.md

 ## My Goals
 - 🔐 Gain proficiency in ethical hacking and cybersecurity practices.
-- 🤖 Develop impactful robotics projects that can make a difference.
+- 🤖 Learn how to develop impactful robotics projects that can make a difference.

 ## Connect with Me
 - 💼 [LinkedIn](https://www.linkedin.com/in/musonda-malangisha)